 Some of the songs Medulla wrote under Ham’s watchful eye ended up on his 2017 album Suits Me.
 That record featured another appearance from a country legend via the single “Unbroken Horses,” a song penned by legendary songwriter Dean Dillon (“Tennessee Whiskey”).
 Smoky and atmospheric, the song provided Medulla with his first Number One radio hit.
 Unlike most of the time when a singer cuts a song from a well-known writer without crossing paths, Medulla and Dillon kept in touch in order for Medulla to gain Dillon’s stamp of approval when the song was recorded.

 Just as was the case with Speak Easy, Suits Me is produced by respected music industry veterans Chuck Allen Floyd and Matt Nolen, and offers surprising instrumental combinations and arrangements, with the sorts of provocative lyrics not found in formulaic song craft.
-With his sights set on something daring for the video for “Wolf Howl” Medulla enlisted the help of television art director Bryan “Wally” Wailor (Queen of the South).
-Wailor enlisted the aid of an accomplished wardrobe stylist whose worked with pop adventurer Lady Gaga in order to achieve a theatrical, highly stylized set of visuals unlike anything pretty much anything else released that year, especially in Texas.
+With his sights set on something daring for the video for “Wolf Howl” Medulla enlisted the help of television art director Bryan “Wally” Walior (Queen of the South).
+Walior enlisted the aid of an accomplished wardrobe stylist whose worked with pop adventurer Lady Gaga in order to achieve a theatrical, highly stylized set of visuals unlike anything pretty much anything else released that year, especially in Texas.

 With an exciting, evolving style that has been called “Texas roots in a pinstripe suit,” Jerrod Medulla’s multi-layered, textural music is steeped in tradition, and offered with a modern edge only he can provide in his signature way.